 If the land was part of a Pastoral Lease, return the land to the former pastoral lease.

 Long-term tenure can only be granted when all conditions of the Development Lease are met.

-As soon as all the conditions of the Development Lease have been addressed you should advise DoL, and also provide the required evidence as specified in you lease, quoting your job number.
-Once DoL receives this advice it can take action so the long-term tenure, that is long-term lease or freehold as approved, can be granted by the Minister.
+As soon as all the conditions of the Development Lease have been addressed you should advise DPLH, and also provide the required evidence as specified in you lease, quoting your job number.
+Once DPLH receives this advice it can take action so the long-term tenure, that is long-term lease or freehold as approved, can be granted by the Minister.